Skip to content

 Selecting visitor identifier

 When a visitor is known to the site, typically by signing in, the retailer can use a persistent identifier to enable cross-device and off-site personalization.
-This identifier represents the visitor internally and must be chosen with care to ensure both privacy compliance and technical compatibility across systems.
+This identifier represents the visitor internally and must be chosen with care to support technical compatibility while allowing the retailer to assess applicable privacy obligations.

 The following requirements apply when selecting such an identifier: